 U-06 is designed to teach our young players some very basics of the game, to let them try things, to grow the love of the game.
 The coach's job is to facilitate the activities.
 The parents' job is to encourage good sportsmanship and fun.
 The player's job is to have a good time.

-The U-6 activity day consists of a 60-minute session: 35 minutes of technical development and one 25-minute game.
+The U-6 activity day consists of about a 75-minute session: 40minutes of technical development (practice) and one 20-minute (35 minutes with breaks) game.